canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

       "dst": [
         "*:*",
       ]
+    // NOTES:
     //   Derper cannot access any servers; this will only be used for derper verify-clients (in the future; not implemented yet).
-    // No machines can access user machines, and user machines can't access each other.
+    //   No machines can access user machines.
+    //   User machines cannot access each other.
     },
   ]
 }